 That’s a natural place to add more information.
-"Squanto" had been kidnapped by European settlers and held captive as a slave years earler.
+Squanto had been kidnapped by European settlers and held captive as a slave years earlier.

 “The answer to that involves all of those other things, being kidnapped, the plague,” she said.
 “Those parts of the stories are very tragic.”

-There are few books by Indigenous writers for children looking at the history of Thanksgiving, Peters said.
-And, Wilbur said only a handful of states — including Montana, Washington, Louisiana, Massachusetts, New Mexico and New York — mandate Indigenous history in the curriculum.
+There are few books by Indigenous writers for children looking at the history of Thanksgiving, Peters says.
+And, Wilbur says only a handful of states — including Montana, Washington, Louisiana, Massachusetts, New Mexico and New York — mandate Indigenous history in the curriculum.
 Parents can reference these curricula online or turn to something like the Smithsonian’s Native Knowledge 360º Education Initiative for resources.

 “It should be in the schools,” Peters said.

 How to learn more about Native American history

 Peters participated in Plymouth 400, the 400th anniversary of the Mayflower landing.
 The website and events includes Wampanoag history.
 Parents can explore this and the British sister project, Mayflower 400, to learn more.

 “There was a great interest worldwide in learning the true story,” she says.
 “We were a little bit nervous: ‘Would they really hear us?’
 In the past there has been a history of not interpreting what we say properly.”